lenis2000/homepage/_posts/blog/2017-06-04-latexindent.md

 ### About this post

-I am writing this post to document my process of learning `latexindent`.
-There are two main things: configure the tool, and figure out how to call it automatically.
+I am writing this post to document my process of learning `latexindent`, for future reference.
+There are two main things: configure the tool, and figure out how to call it automatically (I guess, from `vim`).

 **Note.** I also learned about the existence of `arara` ([GitHub repo](https://github.com/cereda/arara)) but for now I do not think I need it for now.